honi-sm/AmphiBIO_TraitAnalysisFinal/README.md

 - `001_Assumptions/` – assumption testing and diagnostics
 - `01_Descriptive/` descriptive visuals of variance, mean, stdev, etc
 - `02_Inferential/` – hypothesis tests, regression models, and robustness checks

+## Future Directions

+This analysis prioritizes inference and interpretation over prediction.
+While robust methods were used to address assumption violations, the goal was not to build or tune predictive models.

+Future work could explore phylogenetic structure, sensitivity analyses, or cross-validated models if the research question were expanded.
+These directions were deliberately beyond the scope of the present project.